grnet/gnt-networking/docs/index.rst

   # gnt-instance modify --net 0: --hotplug instance1

 kvm-ifdown-custom
-^^^^^^^^^^^^^^^^^

-In order to cleanup or modify the node's setup or the configuration of an external component, Ganeti upon instance shutdown, successful instance migration on source node and NIC hot-unplug invokes `kvm-ifdown` script with the TAP name as first argument and a boolean second argument pointing whether we want to do local cleanup only (in case of instance migration) or totally unconfigure the interface along with e.g., any DNS entries (in case of NIC hot-unplug).
-This script searches for a user provided one under `/etc/ganeti/kvm-ifdown-custom` and executes it instead.
+"""""""""""""""""

+Installed under `/etc/ganeti/kvm-ifdown-custom`.
+This is currently used on a best effort basis and tries to cleanup node local setup related to the interfaces that is being brought down.

+Hooks
+^^^^^

+snf-network includes two hooks that are installed under `/etc/ganeti/hooks`.

 snf-network-hook
-^^^^^^^^^^^^^^^^
+""""""""""""""""

+Installed under `instance-stop-post.d`, `instance-failover-post.d`,
+`instance-remove-post.d` and `instance-migrate-post.d` hook dirs.

 This hook gets all static info related to an instance from environment variables and issues any commands needed.
-It was used to fix node's setup upon migration when ifdown script was not supported but now it does nothing.
+Before ifdown script was supported, it was used to fix node's setup upon migration.
+Now it does nothing.
 Specifically it was used on a routed setup to delete the neighbor proxy entry related to an instance's IPv6 on the source node.
 Otherwise the traffic would continue to go via the source node since there would be two nodes